JamesDBartlett3/intel-p1-people-counter/README.md

 To clone my GitHub repo into your Udacity workspace, first select the "Reset Data" function from the Menu in the lower-left corner, to restore the workspace to its default settings.
 When it asks you to confirm by typing "reset data" into the box, do so.

-Resetting the workspace usually takes a minute or two.
+Resetting the data usually takes a minute or two.
 After that finishes, use the terminal in the Workspace to enter the following commands:

 mkdir ../_old/
 mv ./* ../_old/